irkri/fruits/docs/source/code/code.rst

 Getting Started
 ---------------
-To get started, have a look at the definition of the main class in **FRUITS**, *the* :class:`~fruits.core.fruit.Fruit`.
+A new pipeline for feature extraction with **FRUITS** can be implemented by creating a new :class:`~fruits.fruit.Fruit`.
 This class allows the transformation of a time series dataset.
 The dataset has to be given as a `numpy <https://github.com/numpy/numpy>`_ array.
-The shape of the array is explained in :meth:`fruits.scope.force_input_shape`.
+The shape of the array should be ``(n_series, n_dimensions, series_length)``.

+If you don't want to build your own fruit but rather create one that suits your time series dataset automatically, have a look at the method :meth:`fruits.builder.build`.

 Categories
 ----------